 - Can be triggered by Wi-Fi routers and other devices

-Lens Finders
+Lens finders

 You need to do a slow, methodical physical scan.
 It’s a bit more hands-on, but it’s thorough.